What Is Project Success? Definition, Challenges and Practical Tips

 • Commitment to success

-5 important success criteria for projects according to the 2021 report by the APM (source: Association for Project Management, 2015, Conditions for Project Success.
-Princes Risborough: Association for Project Management.)
+5 important success criteria for projects according to the 2021 report by the APM (source: Eggleton, D. et al. (2021).
+Dynamic Conditions for Project Success.
+Association for Project Management.)

 Factors such as budget, methods or tools and standards were not rated as equally decisive.